Less risk

 Less emissions

 The suspension system allows to use smaller boats with the same wave performance.
 This results in significant reduction of consumed ressources during building.
 The lesser weight and size of the boats results in a significant reduction of fuel consumption and greenhouse gas emmissions.
-Example comparison between a Wallaby-18 and a catamaran and a semi SWATH with a similar wave performance:
+Example comparison between a Wallaby-18 and a catamaran and a semi SWATH with a similar wave performance in the picture.

 Energy Recovery from Waves